LouisMaddalena/collect/README.md

 # Bids_Collect

-bids_collect.py is a simialr but differnt execution of a similar idea.
+bids_collect.py is a simialr but differnt execution of a same idea.
 Used to keep a list of "Current" folders aggregated in a single location for reducing friction ina given workflow.
 Since in this usecase, the folders all share the same name, and the "Current" folders are on a shared drive, using folder name rather than collect.txt is used in this script.